Our Blog & Product Reviews

 During a visit to a shopping centre in 1993, Denise Bulger momentarily took her eye off her son, James bulger.
 In this time the defenceless two-year-old was abducted by two ten-year-old boys – Jon Venables and Robert Thompson.
 James was taken 2 miles away from the place of his abduction by Thompson and Venables and callously beaten, ultimately dying from multiple head injuries.
-The two ten-year olds then discarded James Bulger’s body on a train track.
+The two ten-year-olds then discarded James Bulger’s body on a train track.

-CCTV cameras from the shopping centre captured the two boys with James and was used as one of the prominent pieces of evidence during the infamous trial.
+CCTV cameras from the shopping centre captured the two boys with James and were used as one of the prominent pieces of evidence during the infamous trial.
 Despite much controversy involving initial increases in the original eight-year sentence tariff set by the trial judge both Thompson and Venables served eight-year sentences